-We welcome Drs.
-Lise Pingault and Prince Zogli as the postdoctoral research associates in our lab.
+We welcome Dr. Lise Pingault and Dr. Prince Zogli as postdoctoral research associates in our lab.

-We welcome Adryenna Perez and Juan Raya to our lab from the University of Texas Rio Grande Valley (UTRGV; Kariyat Lab) as part of the NSF Summer Research Experience for Undergraduates (REU) Program.
+We welcomed Adryenna Perez and Juan Raya to our lab from the University of Texas Rio Grande Valley (UTRGV; Kariyat Lab) as part of the NSF Summer Research Experience for Undergraduates (REU) Program.

 Suresh Varsani at the Graduation Commencement.

-Joe Louis was promoted to Associate Professor and granted tenure at the UNL Promotion and Tenure celebration.
+Joe Louis was promoted to Associate Professor and granted tenure at the University of Nebraska-Lincoln Promotion and Tenure celebration.

 Kait Chapman and Sajjan Grover received the North Central Branch-Entomological Society of America Student Travel Scholarships to attend the meeting.
-Mariana Sanchez received the Graduate Student Travel Award from UNL’s Office of Graduate Studies.
+Mariana Sanchez received the Graduate Student Travel Award from University of Nebraska-Lincoln’s Office of Graduate Studies.

 Joe Louis received a five-year $1.5 million Faculty Early Career Development Program (CAREER) award from the National Science Foundation.